tomouellette/autoencodersplz/README.md

 # autoencodersplz

-A variety of autoencoder structued models for generative modeling and/or representation learning in pytorch.
+A variety of autoencoder structured models for generative modeling and/or representation learning in pytorch.

 ## Table of contents